jonahwilliams/tester/README.md

 <img width="650" src="https://user-images.githubusercontent.com/8975114/83311624-9b562f00-a1c4-11ea-9716-92cd3c455b9e.PNG">

 An experimental test runner with no runtime dependencies.
-Precompiled binaries for windows, linux, and macOS can be found in the releases tab.
+Pre-compiled binaries for windows, linux, and macOS can be found in the releases tab.

 This should be run from the root of a dart project containing `pubspec.yaml`.
 By default, it will run all files in `test/` ending in `_test.dart`.
 It also accepts multiple positional arguments for one or more individual test files.